exercism/docs/anatomy/tracks/concept-exercises.md

 Each Concept Exercise has its own directory within the track's `exercises/concept` directory.
 The name of the Concept Exercise directory must match the `slug` property of the Concept Exercise, as defined in the [config.json file](./config-json.md#concept-exercises).

-A Concept Exercise has three types of files.
+A Concept Exercise has three types of files:

 ### Documentation files